-Please arrange a Student-Staff Liaison Committee representative for your class in the first week of semester.
-At least one representative should be elected per lecture stream or subject; large classes should have two representatives.
-Please ensure that the email address provided is CLEARLY WRITTEN.
-Return the form to the Administrative Officer in the main office with the contact details for your representative(s) by Friday 2nd March 2012.
+Please arrange a Student-Staff Liaison Committee (SSLC) representative for your class in the first week of semester.
+At least one representative should be elected per lecture stream or subject (large classes should have two representatives).
+Please ensure that the student number provided is CLEARLY WRITTEN.
+Return the form to the Lynne Williamson in the General Office with the contact details for your representative(s) by Friday 27th July 2012.
 Additionally, please make a note of your representative's details for your own records.
-If the representative is agreeable, you could put their details on your subject website.
+If the representative is agreeable, you can put their details on your subject website.

-The Administrative Officer will email the class representatives at the start of Week 2 with information about the SSLC meeting that will be held on FRIDAY 9th MARCH 12:15 - 1:15pm in the Staff Tea Room, Richard Berry Building.
+The class representatives will be emailed at the start of Week 2 with information about the SSLC meeting.
+The meeting will be held on FRIDAY 3rd AUGUST at 12:15 - 1:15pm in the Staff Tea Room, Richard Berry Building.

-Please highlight to students that any problems that arise from time to time during the semester should be communicated directly to the lecturer.
+Please emphasise to students that any problems which may arise during the semester should be communicated directly to the lecturer.
 Problems of a sensitive or confidential nature should be communicated directly to the Convenor of the SSLC, Dr Alex Ghitza, or the Head of Department of Mathematics and Statistics.